StutiSingh876/SIH_Frontend/MANUAL_SETUP_GUIDE.md

 - Check if JWT token is stored in localStorage
 - Try logging out and logging back in

+#### Issue: Mood deletion not working
+**Solutions:**
+1. **Delete button not visible**: Make sure you have mood entries in your history
+2. **"Mood log not found" error**: The mood entry may have already been deleted
+3. **Permission denied**: Make sure you're logged in and trying to delete your own mood logs
+4. **Network error**: Check if the backend server is running on port 8000
+5. **Confirmation dialog not appearing**: Check browser console for JavaScript errors

 ## 📱 Application URLs

 ### Main Application Pages